 (1855 - 1856), Grand Mound

 A settlers' stockade with two blockhouses, and enclosing several cabins in the style of a "Kentucky Station", named for Capt.
 Benjamin Henness who owned land nearby.
 Provided refuge for 30 families.
 Used by the WA militia on occasion.
 Located two miles north of town at Mound Prairie, just south of Scatter Creek.
 It was known to be still extant into the 20th century.
-A monument is located at 183rd and Apricot Roads, across from Grand Mound Cemetery.
+A stone monument is located at 183rd and Apricot Roads, across from Grand Mound Cemetery.